turingschool/lesson_plans/ruby_04-apis_and_scalability/jquery_dom_traversal_and_manipulation.md

 * Use jQuery's DOM traversal methods to move around the DOM
 * Add CSS styles using jQuery
 * Append new content to the DOM
+* Add event listeners to elements currently in the DOM
+* Understand that adding an event listener will not effect elements you add to the DOM in the future

 ## Structure